Downstream Analysis with immunarch

 variable.
 Here, we analyze the imm_gu object using the Jensen-Shannon

-) divergence and correlation analysis.
+(js) divergence and correlation analysis.
 JS divergence is

 a measure of similarity between two probability distributions (lower =

 more similar).
-Conversely, correlation (cor
+Conversely, correlation (cor) measures the

 linear relationship between the gene usage profiles of different